DatepollSystems/WaiterRobot-iOS/README.md

 ### Short version

-1. `./gradlew spmDevBuild` (must be run after each change in the KMM module)
+1. Run `./gradlew spmDevBuild` in the KMM project (must be run after each change in the KMM module)
 2. Drag the whole KMM project folder (top level git folder) into the WaiterRobot project in Xcode
 3. Start programming :)
 4. When finished delete folder, make sure to select "Remove References"!!! (otherwise the whole KMM